Dilated Eye Exam

 What happens after the test?

-You will probably be able to go home or back to your usual activities right away.
-But your eyes will be sensitive, and your vision will be blurry.
-Protect your eyes from the sun by wearing sunglasses.
+- You will probably be able to go home or back to your usual activities right away.
+But your eyes will be sensitive.
+Wear sunglasses to protect them from the sun.

 Author: Healthwise Staff